There’s never been a better time to sell products online, but there’s also never been more need to get persuasive.

 Below this image, there’s information about free shipping and returns, The Rumpl Guarantee, and the 100-night risk-free trial.

-All this info provided reassures the potential customer that if they are unhappy with the product they can return it and get their money back.
+All this information reassures the potential customer that they can return it and get their money back if they are unhappy with the product.

-As you scroll even further down you find another list of features that highlights the ones that are the most important:
+As you scroll even further down, you find another list of features in a slider that highlights the ones that are the most important: